 Students who are identified as English Language Learners are assessed regularly by their teachers.
 Progress in acquiring the English language is measured by using English Language Proficiency Benchmarks.
 Progress in listening, speaking, reading and writing is reported on both the regular report card and an English Language Progress report.

 Students with Limited Formal Schooling have a separate set of benchmarks.
-After they are proficient in Level 1 (Beginning or Acquiring) they can begin the process of transitioning to regular ESL programming.
+After they are proficient in Level 1 (Beginning or Acquiring) they can begin the process of transitioning to regular EAL programming.

 English Language Learners are identified as: